bibleexchange/courses/church-history/600_modern-church/modern-church.md

 ### William Carey (India)

-William Carey (1761&ndash;1834) is the father of the modern missionary movement.
+William Carey (1761&ndash;1834) was the father of the modern missionary movement.
 He was a poor Englishman.
 For a time, he walked 8 miles each Sunday to preach to a church.
 He tried to convince people to go preach in other countries, but they said, "If God wants to save the heathen, He will do so, without your help or mine."

 He sailed for India in 1793.
 He was the first modern missionary to India.
 There, he saw no converts for seven years.
 He did not spend much time condemning the Hindu religion, but instead spent his time speaking about Jesus, His death, and His Resurrection.
 He was the first modern missionary that went to a foreign country for the purpose of evangelizing a heathen nation.
 He also formed the first missionary society.
 A famous saying of his is, "Expect great things from God; attempt great things for God."